 Benefits of Getting Married

 A surviving spouse enjoys many benefits after their loved one passes that are not available to a survivor who is not married to the deceased.
 If your loved one dies before you get married you may not even be able to get a copy of their death certificate.
 Surviving social security benefits, veteran benefits, pension benefits and IRA distributions will most certainly not be available.
 Title to real estate, financial accounts, dividends and even personal property may be foreclosed.
 Even life insurance benefits may be unavailable if the deceased partner has surviving relatives who take priority under the rules of distribution.

-It is a sad reality that upon the death of your unmarried life partner you may not have any standing to decide or even influence your love one’s funeral or disposition.
-Unless specific arrangements granting you such authority are prepared and executed while you and your would-be spouse are alive and have the required state of mind your input may not be allowed even though you are clearly better situated to represent your loved one’s wishes.
+It is a sad reality that upon the death of your unmarried life partner you may not have any standing to decide or even influence your loved one’s funeral or disposition.
+Unless specific arrangements granting you such authority are prepared and executed, while you and your would-be spouse are alive and have the required state of mind, your input may not be allowed even though you are clearly better situated to represent your loved one’s wishes.

 A Minister for Wedding Examples

 I was once a minister for a wedding for an elderly couple who had already lived with each other for 53 years.
 The bride and groom were both in wheelchairs and their private civil ceremony included only the bride and groom and me and took place in their trailer home.
 The bride kept asking “This is a confidential wedding isn’t it?” and I was compelled to ask: “Why get married now?”
 The groom looked a little sheepish and said, “We have grown children, and we don’t want them to find out that we were never married during probate.”